kiranraoboinapally/java-web-dev-practice/java/concepts_md/oops.md

    }
    ```

-   In this example:
+   - In this example:
-   - `Dog` is a subclass that inherits from the `Animal` superclass.
-It inherits the `eat()` method.
+     - `Dog` inherits the `eat()` method from `Animal`, and also defines its own method `bark()`.

 ---

 2. **Multilevel Inheritance**:
-   - **Multilevel inheritance** occurs when a class is derived from another class, which is also derived from another class.
-   - This creates a chain of inheritance.
+   - **Multilevel inheritance** occurs when a class is derived from another class, which in turn is derived from another class, forming a chain of inheritance.

    **Example**:
    ```java